Home Element Metal Vanadium

 Most of the commercial-grade vanadium pentoxide (V2O5) is converted to ferrovanadium, an alloy containing 50 percent iron.

-Chemical properties of vanadium
+Chemical Properties of Vanadium

 Vanadium has a total of five electrons in valence orbitals and shows all the oxidation states +1 to +5, among these +2 and +5 states are stable and important in chemistry.